-University of Chicago economist Casey Mulligan clarifies reality at the end of this video clip (be sure to watch the balance of the clip from its starting point to get the full context):
+University of Chicago economist Casey Mulligan clarifies reality near the end of this video clip (be sure to watch the balance of the clip from its starting point to get the full context):

 Transfer payments are not purchases.
 Charity is not work.

 This issue focuses the essential political choice before us.
 More charity, dependency, and debt or more jobs, opportunity, and economic growth.
 We may be able to elect people who offer us a free lunch now but this is at the expense of our children’s future.

 It is my personal hope that Americans, with the implications our President’s policies and priorities now clearly before us, will change direction.